Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 * You will automatically obtain **Vesperia No.2** and Flynn will join the party **permanently**.
 - [ ] Enter Aurnion and Yuri will learn **Final Gale** from Flynn (Sword Friend).
+- [ ] In Aurnion, toward the left of the blastia when Repede is at least level 60 to get Repede's **Tough Hound** title (Tough Hound).
 - [ ] Rest at the inn for a scene between the Spirits (Conversation between the Spirits)
 - [ ] Sail to the west of the Manor of the Wicked to find a Harvest Point.
 Check it to get the **Leoluca** for Patty (PS3)
 - [ ] In Zaphias, enter the inn for Patty's **Amazing Chef** title (PS3 and Definitive Edition)